Ethel Merman: Early career

 Anything Goes was the first of five Cole Porter musicals in which Merman starred.
 In addition to the title song, the score included "I Get a Kick Out of You", "You're the Top", and "Blow Gabriel Blow".
 It opened on November 21, 1934, at the Alvin Theatre, and the New York Post called Merman "vivacious and ingratiating in her comedy moments, and the embodiment of poise and technical adroitness" when singing "as only she knows how to do."
 Although Merman always had remained with a show until the end of its run, she left Anything Goes after eight months to appear with Eddie Cantor in the film Strike Me Pink (1936).
 She was replaced by Benay Venuta, with whom she enjoyed a long but frequently tempestuous friendship.

 Merman initially was overlooked for the film version of Anything Goes (1936).
-Bing Crosby insisted his wife Dixie Lee be cast as Reno Sweeney opposite his role as Billy Crocker, but when she unexpectedly dropped out of the project, Merman was cast in the role.
+Bing Crosby insisted his wife Dixie Lee be cast as Reno Sweeney opposite his role as Billy Crocker, but when she unexpectedly dropped out of the project, Merman got the part.
 From the beginning, it was clear to Merman the film would not be the enjoyable experience she had hoped it would be.
 The focus was shifted to Crosby, leaving her in a supporting role.
 Many of Porter's ribald lyrics were altered to conform to the guidelines of the Motion Picture Production Code, and "Blow Gabriel Blow" was eliminated, replaced by a song, "Shang Hai-de-Ho", which Merman was forced to perform in a headdress made of peacock feathers while surrounded by dancers dressed as Chinese slave girls.
 The film was completed $201,000 over budget and 17 days behind schedule.
 Richard Watts Jr. of the New York Herald Tribune described it as "dull and commonplace", stating that Merman did "as well as possible", but she was unable to register "on screen as magnificently as she does on stage."